kenjyco/webclient-helper/README.md

         If no login method is defined, any supplied username/password will be passed to new_requests_session (for basic auth)

+    OPTIONS(self, url, headers=None, debug=False, **kwargs)
+        Send a OPTIONS request and return response object

+        - url: url/endpoint
+        - headers: dict of headers to update on the session before making request
+        - debug: if True, enter debugger before returning

+        Other kwargs are passed to webclient_helper.session_method

+    HEAD(self, url, headers=None, debug=False, **kwargs)
+        Send a HEAD request and return response object

+        - url: url/endpoint
+        - headers: dict of headers to update on the session before making request
+        - debug: if True, enter debugger before returning

+        Other kwargs are passed to webclient_helper.session_method

+    GET(self, url, headers=None, params=None, debug=False, **kwargs)
+        Send a GET request and return response data

+        - url: url/endpoint
+        - headers: dict of headers to update on the session before making request
+        - params: a dict with query string vars and values
+        - debug: if True, enter debugger before returning

+        Other kwargs are passed to webclient_helper.session_method

+    POST(self, url, headers=None, data=None, json=None, debug=False, **kwargs)
+        Send a POST request and return response object

+        - url: url/endpoint
+        - headers: dict of headers to update on the session before making request
+        - data: a dict to send in the body (non-JSON)
+        - json: a dict to send in the body
+        - debug: if True, enter debugger before returning

+        Other kwargs are passed to webclient_helper.session_method

+    PUT(self, url, headers=None, data=None, debug=False, **kwargs)
+        Send a PUT request and return response object

+        - url: url/endpoint
+        - headers: dict of headers to update on the session before making request
+        - data: a dict to send in the body (non-JSON)
+        - debug: if True, enter debugger before returning

+        Other kwargs are passed to webclient_helper.session_method

+    PATCH(self, url, headers=None, data=None, debug=False, **kwargs)
+        Send a PATCH request and return response object

+        - url: url/endpoint
+        - headers: dict of headers to update on the session before making request
+        - data: a dict to send in the body (non-JSON)
+        - debug: if True, enter debugger before returning

+        Other kwargs are passed to webclient_helper.session_method

+    DELETE(self, url, headers=None, debug=False, **kwargs)
+        Send a DELETE request and return response object

+        - url: url/endpoint
+        - headers: dict of headers to update on the session before making request
+        - debug: if True, enter debugger before returning

+        Other kwargs are passed to webclient_helper.session_method

+    history_explorer(self, return_selections=False)
+        Select responses from history to explore in ipython (if ipython installed)

+        - return_selections: if True, return the selections from history
 ```

 ## Example (GitHub)